JayalakshmyJayakrishnan/MoodDecode/README.md

 ## Overview

-The **MoodDecoding NLP API** is a FastAPI-based application that leverages pre-trained Natural Language Processing (NLP) models to analyze emotional tone, detect psychological crises, and generate coherent textual summaries.
-It is designed to be integrated into systems where affective understanding and summarization of text data are crucial, such as in mental health tools, conversational agents, research pipelines, and human-computer interaction platforms.
+The MoodDecoding NLP API is a Flask-based application that uses a pre-trained Natural Language Processing (NLP) models to analyze human emotions, identify potential mental health crises, and generate concise summaries of user-provided text.
+This system is designed for integration into intelligent applications requiring mood interpretation, content condensation, or emotional risk assessment.

-This API combines efficient transformer models from Hugging Face to deliver high-performance inference for emotion classification, crisis detection, and abstractive summarization.
+The API is powered by state-of-the-art models from Hugging Face Transformers, specifically chosen for their relevance in emotion classification and summarization tasks.

 ---
 **Deployed & accessible at:**